spack/spack-tutorial/tutorial_basics.rst

 Installing Spack
 ----------------

 Spack works out of the box.
-Simply clone Spack and get going.
-We will clone Spack and immediately checkout the most recent release, v0.17.
+Simply clone Spack to get going.
+We will clone Spack and immediately check out the most recent release, v0.17.

 .. literalinclude:: outputs/basics/clone.out
    :language: console